Willard C. Freeman

 Willard Clark "Mike" Freeman (February 23, 1929 - April 17, 2013) was an American Thoroughbred horse racing steeplechase jockey and very successful trainer in flat racing.
 He is best remembered as the trainer of Anne Stone's Shuvee, a two-time National Champion, a Filly Triple Crown winner and a U.S. Racing Hall of Fame inductee.

 Widely known by the nickname Mike, racing in North America he won a number of the top races including the Jockey Club Gold Cup in 1970 and 1971 with Shuvee which marked the first time a filly had ever won the race in its fifty-three year history.
 Among his other top wins, Freeman won the prestigious 1989 Rothmans International in 1989 and the Washington, D.C.
 International Stakes in 1993.

-At the time of his passing, Willard Freeman and his wife Iris had, for many years, owned Chime Bell Farm in Aiken, South Carolina.
+At the time of his death Willard Freeman and his wife Iris had for many years owned Chime Bell Farm in Aiken, South Carolina.